 The 2017/2018 season started for de Maistre entirely under the auspices of contemporary music.
 In September he played three national premieres of “Trans”, Kaija Saariaho's new harp concerto, with the Frankfurt and Swedish Radio Symphonies and the City of Birmingham Symphony Orchestra.
 Further season highlights include concerts with NDR Elbphilharmonie Orchester, Orchestre de la Suisse Romande, Orquesta Sinfonica de Galicia, Turku Philharmonic, Münchener Kammerorchester, Zürcher Kammerorchester, Moscow Virtuosi, Shanghai Symphony Orchestra and China Philharmonic Orchestra.
 A recital tour in Germany with the Spanish-Mexican flamenco legend Lucero Tena (castanets) brings him to venues such as the Stuttgarter Liederhalle, the Elbphilharmonie, the Boulezsaal Berlin, the Tonhalle Düsseldorf and the NDR Hannover.

 De Maistre has an exclusive recording contract with Sony Music.
 Releases have included music by Haydn, Rodrigo, Ginastera and Debussy – the latter for which he was awarded the Echo Klassik Award 2009 as “Instrumentalist of the Year”.
 In 2012 his album “Notte Veneziana” entered the top ten in the classical music charts.
 His most recent releases include a DVD with Diana Damrau and a CD recording of Mozart piano concertos arranged for harp.
 In 2015 “Moldau – The Romantic Album”, a recital CD featuring Slavonic repertoire received high critical acclaim.
 "La Harpe Reine" with Les Arts Florissants and William Christie was released in October 2016 (harmonia mundi).
-A new solo CD with Spanish repertoire will be available in spring 2018 (Sony).
+A new solo CD with Spanish repertoire followed in January 2018 (Sony).